8-Week Data Engineer Mock Interview Practice Plan (2026)

 Next 15 minutes

-Review the AI grader feedback on today's submissions.
+Review the AI evaluation feedback on today's submissions.
 Write down one thing you learned in a notebook (physical or digital).
 This five-sentence summary cements the pattern in long-term memory.

 Final 15 minutes